-We present the first computational model of nonliteral language understanding that quantitatively predicts humans’ interpretation of number words.
+We have presented the first computational model of nonliteral language understanding that quantitatively predicts humans’ interpretation of number words.
 Our model and behavioral results show that complex patterns in nonliteral number interpretation depend on the listener's prior knowledge, consideration of communication efficiency, and reasoning about the speaker's communicative goal.
 Our model’s quantitative predictions closely match humans’ judgments of hyperbole, a complex phenomenon previously beyond the scope of computational models.
-In addition, we also introduced an “affect” dimension to formally model subjective and social aspects of communication.
+In addition, we introduced an “affect” dimension to formally model subjective and social aspects of communication.
 These advances result in an innovative formal framework that explains nonliteral language understanding phenomena using core theories of communication.
 We believe that this framework significantly advances the flexibility and richness of formal models of language understanding, such that some day Bayesian models can explain everything (hyperbolically speaking).

 References and Notes: